Start Your Business Return Now

 How do you calculate estimated tax?

-Use Worksheet 2.1 in IRS Form 1040-ES, Estimated Tax for Individuals to figure out whether you must pay estimated tax.
+Use the Estimated Tax Worksheet in IRS Form 1040-ES to figure out whether you must pay estimated tax.
 You’ll need to calculate this information:

 - Adjusted gross income

 - Taxable income

 Read How To Calculate the Self-Employment Tax for more detailed information on calculating your payment.
 You can also check out the IRS Publication 505 (2017), Tax Withholding and Estimated Tax.

 We also have a self-employment tax calculator you can use.

 When do you pay estimated taxes?

 Quarterly taxes are due on the following dates:

 |For the period:||Due date:|

 |Jan 1 – March 31, 2023||April 18, 2023|